Last Request: Cover versions

 In 2017, the song was covered by British singer Amber Leigh Irish for use in a TV advertising campaign for the British bed retailer and manufacturer Dreams.
 The recording was subsequently released as a charity single, with all proceeds going to The Fostering Network.

+Singer-songwriter Zayn Malik covered the song while on his 2024-2025 Stairway To The Sky Tour.
+He had previously uploaded a video of him covering the song on Instagram as well.